stellar-deprecated/stellar-lib/README.md

 **Generating code coverage**

-ripple-lib uses `istanbul` to generate code coverage.
+stellar-lib uses `istanbul` to generate code coverage.
 To create a code coverage report, run `npm test --coverage`.
 The report will be created in `coverage/lcov-report/`.